 In a bid to pay off drug debts, Colin Brown stole his mother-in-law’s bank card and used it to obtain money.

-On the same date, he admitted using the card at an ATM at Sainsburys, Commercial Road, and stealing £130.
+On the same date, he admitted using the card to force open an ATM at Sainsbury’s, Commercial Road, and steal £130.

 Brown also admitted using the card to obtain goods worth £4.39 at the store.

-Procurator fiscal Graham Fraser told Jedburgh Sheriff Court how the debit card owner reported matters when she discovered that £130 cash had been withdrawn.
+Procurator fiscal Graham Fraser told Jedburgh Sherif Court how the debit card owner reported matters when she discovered that £130 cash had been withdrawn.

 Police viewed the store’s CCTV and saw the accused accessing the ATM.